KWC in Costa Rica!

 During the 2012 Winter Term (January 3-19), Dr. Arcea Zapata de Aston is teaching a travel class called Language, Culture and Diversity in Costa Rica.
-Three students are taking the class; they met for a week on campus before leaving on January 8 for 10 days in Costa Rica.
-The group will post daily updates for the KWC blog, including photos and videos, while in Costa Rica.
-This page will be an aggregate of all their posts, beginning at the top.
+Three students are taking the class and are sending updates and photos for the KWC blog.
+This is their first entry.
 You can also see a full photo gallery from the trip online (click “recent albums” to see day-by-day photos).

 Well….
 Sunday was hectic, to put it nicely.
 First there was the packing, and the checking, then the going out and buying things you forgot to get, followed by the double checking…meanwhile all the time you are thinking to yourself, “This can’t be real.”